Aftab1112/The-Shoe-Company/README.md

 # The Shoe Company

-This app is entirely built using Tailwind for design.
+This app is entirely built using Tailwind CSS for design.